microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraRoleAssignment.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `Remove-EntraRoleAssignment` cmdlet removes a role assignment from Microsoft Entra ID.
+the `Remove-EntraRoleAssignment` cmdlet removes a role assignment from Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Remove a role assignment